The Framework

 Completeness Verification

-Have AI check from the edge-case perspective: "Are you 100% sure?"
+Have AI check from the edge-case perspective.

 Test Verification

 Have AI generate tests, then run them.
-Code proves itself.

 Regression Verification

 Have AI verify nothing else broke.
-Different angle, same rigor.

 Maintain Context Obsessively